stryukovsky/mipt-2025-fall-hometask-template/README.md

 1. Check out the inline docs for [`runClickhouseProcessing()`](./core/src/clickhouse-processor.ts).
 2. Check out [evm/aggregation.md](./evm/aggregation.md), telling the story of how one can efficiently aggregate data on the ClickHouse side, avoiding the tricky business of doing that elsewhere in many practical cases.
+3. Check out `abi` make targets in example projects to see how to generate data codecs.
-3. The framework logs some info with [@subsquid/logger](https://github.com/subsquid/squid-sdk/tree/d4aec7e52c6cc0c915746b11683d6e73a975370a/util/logger).
+4. The framework logs some info with [@subsquid/logger](https://github.com/subsquid/squid-sdk/tree/d4aec7e52c6cc0c915746b11683d6e73a975370a/util/logger).
 You can set environment variable `SQD_DEBUG=*` for the most verbose logging.
 More details about how to fine-tune log levels are available [here](https://github.com/subsquid/squid-sdk/tree/d4aec7e52c6cc0c915746b11683d6e73a975370a/util/logger#configuration).

 ## Known caveats